nazpins/naztech-automated-data-sorting-tools/README.md

 4. Test your changes thoroughly.
 5. Submit a pull request, explaining the changes you have made and their benefits.

-We appreciate your contributions and will review your pull requests promptly.
+I appreciate your contributions and will review your pull requests promptly.

 ## License